K-1 Fiance Visa Income Requirements in 2026 | VisaNation

 Understanding K-1 Visa Income Requirements for Sponsors

-The minimum fiancé(e) income requirement is $21,150 in 2025 for a household size of 2 (you and your Fiance).
-As the petitioning fiancé(e), you must meet the household income requirements to prove that you are eligible to sponsor the visa and can financially support your Fiance.
+The minimum fiancé(e) income requirement is $21,640 in 2026 for a household size of 2 (you and your fiancé) living in the 48 contiguous states and the District of Columbia.
+You or a willing U.S. citizen or permanent resident sponsor must meet the household income requirements to prove that the foreign fiancée will not become a public charge during their temporary stay.

-The HHS poverty guideline for the I-134, Declaration of Financial Support is issued annually to help visa sponsors determine the minimum income required of them to be qualified as a sponsor.
-This is calculated by using the number of members of your household, which includes
+The household income requirements for the I-134, Declaration of Financial Support, are determined through the HHS poverty guidelines, which are issued annually.
+These guidelines help visa sponsors determine the minimum income required to qualify.
+This is calculated by using the number of members of your household, which includes:

 • yourself